awsdocs/aws-iot-docs/developerguide/secure-tunnel-tutorial.md

 ssh *<username>*@localhost \-p 5555

-You may be prompted for a password for the SSH session\.
+You might be prompted for a password for the SSH session\.
 When you are done with the SSH session, type **exit** to close the session\.

 ## Close the Tunnel<a name="close-tunnel"></a>